 Why two languages?

-The WLC major is unique to the entire CSU and UC systems; it was developed specifically for highly motivated language learners who could learn and understand more than one language.
-The major attempts to to help those students who are interested in communicating in languages other than English and Spanish.
+The Spanish major was developed specifically for highly motivated language learners who could learn and understand more than one language.
+The major attempts to help those students who are interested in communicating in languages other than English and Spanish.

 What career opportunities are available for a WLC graduate?